 5G brings the dream of self-driving cars closer to fruition and wide-scale adaption.
 With a real-time connection, cars can communicate with each other.
 The result is that cars are able to self-drive without the risk of accidents as they will be able to tell in real-time where other cars are and read road information such as traffic lights, and road sensors; literally, read data from anything that has a connection.

 Not only are we going to be able to move faster, but driving will also be safer.
 Opportunities lie in other modes of transportation such as remotely controlled cargo ships, delivery trucks, trains, and airplanes.
 It may still be a long way for commercial air travel, but the possibilities are there.

 We saw a rise in online shopping with the rise of 4G/LTE.
-5G will enhance the online shopping experience with faster transactions, automated delivery systems and faster online payment methods.
-With lag-free VR dressing rooms, you could virtually try an outfit at the comfort of your home.
+5G will enhance the online shopping experience with faster transactions, automated delivery systems, and faster online payment methods.
+With lag-free VR dressing rooms, you could virtually try an outfit from the comfort of your home.